RokaiaGhareeb/DesignPatterns/README.md

 - Decorator design pattern to change my players abilities and position - I have a midfilder that can be a very good forward :alien: -

-Here the player (component interface) can be field player or goalkeeper both can baiscally passBall () and can be wrapped bu other abilities like being forward or defender or both (Dedorators) <br>
+Here the player (component interface) can be field player or goalkeeper both can baiscally passBall () and can be wrapped by other abilities like being forward or defender or both (Decorators) <br>
 You can learn more from here : https://refactoring.guru/design-patterns/decorator

 <br> <br> <br>